 Posted on February 19, 2015

 I was sitting on my bed meditating as I had done many times, when I felt something rapidly changing in my physical body.
 I was just starting the meditation when this happened.
 I felt my body turning into an empty shell made of thin dry brittle brown rice paper.
 It felt absolutely real, as though my body was now only a dry empty shell.
 Somehow I looked inside the shell and saw the universe.
 This was not like a dream.
 I was awake and aware the whole time.
 And yes, I thought I was going stark raving bonkers.
-It’s one of the two times I have been scared during a “paranormal” event.
-All the stars and planets and galaxies were all there.
+It’s one of the two times I have ever been scared during a “paranormal” event.
+All the stars and planets and galaxies were there.
 The universe was inside this shell of a body.
 My consciousness moved into that universe and I found myself floating in deep space.
 When I looked around I saw the earth in the distance.
-It was about the same size as the moon when seen from earth.
-One day I’ll do the math and figure out how far I was from the earth, but it was quite far.
-So, there I am floating in space looking at the earth and certain I’ve gone off the deep end.
-Then I got a message.
+It was about the same size as the moon as seen from earth.
+One day I’ll do the math and figure out how far I was from the earth, but it was far.
+So, there I am floating in space looking at the earth, certain I’ve gone off the deep end, completely aware of who I am, etc. Then I got a message.
 When I get messages psychically I don’t receive them in linear fashion, but all at once.
 I call it an info dump.
 I instantly know everything at once.
 The message was, “It is impossible for anyone on earth to do anything wrong.”
 The idea is that all our actions are perfect for who we are at that moment.
 If I am rude to someone, it’s because with what I have learned so far I could be no other way than rude.
 So, pretty clear message and uplifting in its way.
 Then, FABOOM, I’m sitting back on my bed again.
-I was freaked out quite severely.
+I was severely freaked out.
 I thought maybe I was dreaming and tried to wake up.
 I realized I was awake.
 I decided to go to sleep to escape this feeling.
 I realized I was already asleep.
 I decided to meditate.
 I realized I was already meditating.
 I was asleep, awake, and meditating all at the same time.
 It was some kind of altered state of being I had never experienced before and have never experienced since.
 The feeling lasted for an hour or so and I will say I was glad when it was over.
+I had two kids who needed their dad.

-When I examined the event as though it was only a dream, the symbolism eventually became clear to me.
+When I examined the event as though it was simply a dream, the symbolism became clear to me.
 What we perceive to be external to us is actually internal.
 Our outside is really our inside.
 What does this mean?
 Imagine you are having a dream at night while you’re sleeping.
 You dream you are a woodcutter walking through the forest.
 You hear a scream and see a girl up ahead being attacked by a wolf.
 You run towards the girl waving your axe and scare the wolf away.
 Then you wake up.
 When you wake up, instead of just thinking what a strange dream it was, you realize that you were everything in the dream.
 You were the woodcutter, you were the girl, you were the wolf, you were the trees, the ground, the sky.
 Your center of consciousness, your point of view happened to be inside the woodcutter, but you were really everything.
 That dreamworld in which you had a single point of perspective was really a perfect reflection of your current inner state of being.
 I believe this world we live in behaves much the same way, though in a far more complex manner.
 What we perceive as the external world is really our inner state of being, seamlessly connected with everyone else’s.
-So that’s what I get from the symbolism.
+From another perspective, we are all one consciousness.

 But… there’s something deeper that I don’t understand.
 What was that altered state of consciousness?
 Why did it happen then?
 How did it happen?
 I don’t know why, but I’ve never felt as though I completely understood the true purpose of that experience.
 If anyone has any thoughts on this I would love to hear them.